rust-stuco/lectures/week8/slides.md

 }
 ```

-* `result` should only be valid in the inner scope, but we try to reference it in the outer scope
+* `result` should only be valid in the smaller (inner) scope, but we try to reference it in the outer scope

 ---